Using The Generate Sequences Tool#

 If you run into any challenges or have questions while getting started, please contact OpenProtein.AI support.

 This tool requires a multiple sequence alignment (MSA), from which it builds a prompt.
-You can upload your own MSA or have the OpenProtein.AI model generate one for you.
+You can choose an existing prompt, upload your own MSA or have the OpenProtein.AI model generate one for you.
 If you aren’t already familiar with prompts, we recommend learning more about OpenProtein.AI’s prompts and prompt sampling methods before diving in.

 You also need to know about sampling parameters, which are settings that regulate randomness.
 These include temperature, top-p, and top-k.